Finiteness of 3D higher spin gravity Landscape: Introduction

 \section{Introduction}

 Mapping bulk quantum gravitational theories to non gravitational edge quantum field theories is undoubtedly one of the most important breakthrough in modern physics.
-The AdS/CFT correspondence \cite{A1} provides the perfect setting to study quantum gravity since the antecedent model $AdS_{3}/CFT_{2}$ \cite{A2,C1,C11,C2,C2A}.
+The AdS/CFT correspondence \cite {A1} provides the perfect setting to study quantum gravity since the antecedent model $AdS_{3}/CFT_{2}$ \cite{A2,C1,C11,C2,C2A}.
 The lack of local degrees of freedom in $AdS_{3}$ gravity does not effect its dynamical properties that are predominantly determined by the choice of the boundary conditions \cite{A33,A333,A3333} like those proposed by Brown and Henneaux \cite{A2} and generalized recently by Grumiller and Riegler \cite{A3}.
-The correlation between $AdS_{3}$ gravity and the $CFT_{2}$ theory was first established when the 3D Einstein's general relativity was recasted as a topological field theory with holographic dynamics dictated by the 2D boundary CFT.
-It was Achucarro, Townsend \cite{C1} and later on Witten \cite{C2} who discovered that in $ AdS_{3}$ space, the action and the equations of motion are equivalent to a Chern-Simons (CS) theory with an appropriate gauge group.
+The correlation between $AdS_{3}$ gravity and the $CFT_{2}$ theory was first established when the 3D Einstein's general relativity was recast as a topological field theory with holographic dynamics dictated by the 2D boundary CFT.
+It was Achucarro, Townsend \cite{C1} and later on Witten \cite {C2} who discovered that in $AdS_{3}$ space, the action and the equations of motion are equivalent to a Chern-Simons (CS) theory with an appropriate gauge group.
 Now, we can formulate Einstein's $AdS_{3}$ gravity as a Chern-Simons theory with a much simplified structure.

 The framework of the $AdS_{3}/CFT_{2}$ model turned out to be very useful for Black hole physics \cite{BL2}-\cite{BL6}.
-For instance, the study of the BTZ black hole solution \cite{A4,A5} is of immense importance to inquire more about black holes characteristics which makes one ponder about its successfulness for other physics areas such as higher spin (HS) theories \cite{HS1}-\cite{HS6}.
-Indeed, the Chern-Simons theory based on $sl(N, \mathbb{R})$ algebra which is a formulation of higher spin gravity equivalent to Vasiliev higher spin theory \cite{A6,A7,A8,A9} played a major role in the asymptotic analysis particularly the derivation of the AdS$_{3}$ asymptotic symmetry algebra (ASA) \cite{A10,A11,A111}.
+For instance, the study of the BTZ black hole solution \cite{A4,A5} is of immense importance to inquire more about black holes characteristics which makes one ponder about its successfulness for other physics areas such as higher spin (HS) theories \cite{HS1}-\cite{A9}.
+Indeed, the Chern-Simons theory based on $sl(N,\mathbb{ R})$ algebra which is a formulation of higher spin gravity, a version of Vasiliev's higher spin theory, played a major role in the asymptotic analysis particularly the derivation of the $AdS_{3}$ asymptotic symmetry algebra (ASA) \cite{A10,A11,A111}.